 Meditation: a practice which helps to quiet the mind and allow for clarity and insight

-Movement and exercise: engaging in physical activity that helps you feel strong, grounded, connected
+Movement and exercise: engaging in physical activity that helps you feel strong, grounded, and connected

 Prayer: connecting with something larger than yourself

 Nature walks: getting outside to appreciate being a part of something bigger than your day-to-day experiences